Value of Old Silver Bowls: Sterling, Maker

 Are old silver bowls worth more than melt?

-Sometimes, especially when maker, age, form, or provenance adds demand.
+Sometimes, especially when maker, age, form, decoration, or provenance adds demand beyond silver weight.

 What photos identify a silver bowl?

-Send full bowl, base marks, interior, rim, feet, handles, engraving, and damage.
+Send full bowl, base marks, interior, rim, feet, handles, engraving, dents, repairs, and weight if known.

 Is 800 silver valuable?

 It can be.
-It has lower silver content than sterling but may still have market value.
+It has lower silver content than sterling but may still have metal and collector value.

 Need to know whether your silver is worth a closer look?